On Quasi-integrable Deformation Scheme of The KdV System

 \bea &&A\to\frac{\bar{q}}{\lambda}\sigma_+-\lambda q\sigma_-\quad{\rm and}\nonumber\\ &&B\to\left(\bar{q}q_x-q\bar{q}_x\right)\sigma_3-\frac{1}{\lambda}\left(\bar{q}_{xx}+2q\bar{q}^2\right)\sigma_++\lambda\left(u_{xx}+2\bar{q}q^2\right)\sigma_-, \eea with explicit spectral dependence, yielding the same undeformed KdV system.
 This hampers the Abelianization scheme, more so as the Lax pair of Eq.s \ref{23} (or Eq. \ref{2N15}) is a direct consequence of the AKS hierarchy \cite{1}.
 However the quasi-deformation of this complex coupled KdV system may be possible through some non-trivial Lax representation; which may directly be obtained through brute-force numerical calculations. \paragraph*{}The aim of the present work was to obtain a first-principle quasi-deformation formalism of the KdV system which corresponds to deformation of the corresponding Hamiltonian.
 This has led to various possible deformed structures which may be quasi-integrable.
 The particular case of RLW and mRLW systems are known to be so \cite{KdVQI1} and multi-solitonic structures were numerically obtained in conformity.
 However, pure analytic determination ({\it e. g.} by Hirota method) of definite-parity localized solutions of these systems are yet to be achieved.
 The perturbative approach of the present work supply some insight into the possible solutions and their localization is found to be very much possible.
 A full-on numerical simulation of such solutions is beyond the scope of this work.
 We expect to take up this task in the near future.
 We further aspire to analyze similar systems like mKdV and other hierarchies of the KdV system for possible quasi-deformation and to extend this study to non-local systems.

-0.5cm {\it Acknowledgement:} PG is grateful to Jun Nian and Vasily Pestun for interesting discussions.
+0.5cm {\it Acknowledgement:} Kumar Abhinav's research is supported by Mahidol University, Thailand under the Grant Number MRC-MGR 04/2565.
+Partha Guha is grateful to Jun Nian and Vasily Pestun for interesting discussions.
 The authors are also grateful to Professors Luiz.
 A. Ferreira, Wojtek J. Zakrzewski and Betti Hartmann for their encouragement, various useful discussions and critical reading of the draft during the initial phases of this work.